IoStracciatella/IoStracciatella/README.md

 ## 👋 Oi

 I'm an **Applied Mathematics student** from **Brazil 🇧🇷**.
-I'm interested in **competitive programming, game development, 3D modeling, cryptography, topology, linguistics, and Middle Eastern history**.
+I'm interested in **competitive programming, game development, 3D modeling, cryptography, topology, linguistics, and Middle Eastern history**.<br>
 My repositories are for personnal projects, and codes that I make for my classes.

 ---